oneapi-src/oneDAL/docs/source/onedal/algorithms/graph/subgraph-isomorphism.rst

 :math:`G` is called **target** graph, :math:`H` is called **pattern** graph.

-Mapping is a bijection or one-to-one correspondence between vertices of :math:`H` and subgraph of graph :math:`G`.
+Mapping is a bijection or one-to-one correspondence between vertices of :math:`H` and a subgraph of graph :math:`G`.
 Two vertices are adjacent if there is an existing edge between them, and non-adjacent otherwise.
 Induced subgraph isomorphism preserves both adjacency and non-adjacency relationships between vertices, while non-induced subgraph isomorphism preserves only adjacency relationship.